ronin13/dotler/README.md

 1) Channels are used for communication between crawling goroutines (which are many and capped at MAXWORKERS at a time), dotprinter (which is one) and main function.
     - Also used for signalling shutdown and completion of work and with contexts.
 2) Contexts with Cancel are used to cancel, timeout channels and timeouts are also used wherever necessary.
-3) For the nodeMap, the contention is low since it is only added to and never updated again.
-Hence, a RW lock is used.
-4) Each crawling goroutine itself uses a timeout - crawlThreshold - if a page is taking too long.
+3) Each crawling goroutine itself uses a timeout - crawlThreshold - if a page is taking too long.
-5) Statistics are printed during shutdown.
+4) Statistics are printed during shutdown.
-6) A signal handler (for shutdown) sends signal on termChannel which does cleanup, persist graph among other things.
+5) A signal handler (for shutdown) sends signal on termChannel which does cleanup, persist graph among other things.
-7) Each page is tried maxFetchFail (default 2) times in case of failure.
+6) Each page is tried maxFetchFail (default 2) times in case of failure.
-8) Wait groups are used to wait on goroutines
+7) Wait groups are used to wait on goroutines

 ### Core data structure